WANT TO SAVE THIS RECIPE?

 What makes this dish special

 Do you know those recipes that only have a handful of ingredients but still taste great?
 Yup, this Hawaiian-style salmon is one of them.
-If you ever visited Giovanni's shrimp truck in Hawaii, you'll know that it's a fairly basic dish.
+If you've ever visited Giovanni's shrimp truck in Hawaii, you'll know that it's a fairly basic dish.
 It's shrimp dressed in spices, butter, and a good amount of butter.
-Although it seems just ordinary, it's delicious.
+Although it seems ordinary, it's delicious.
 And so, I thought to myself, why not make a similar dish but with salmon?

 For another delicious Hawaiian recipe, check out this spam, egg, and pineapple fried rice musubi!